Team-NiMO/NiMo-Perception_v2/README.md

 ```
 Then, update the [configuration file](config/default.yaml) if necessary.

+Download the model weights from [this link](https://drive.google.com/file/d/19bDrrN4pFZPGfqd4r-NZjJYxa13hHlI-/view?usp=share_link), and place them in a new folder called `NiMo-Perception_v2/weights`

 If using an Intel RealSense camera, use [this link](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages) to install the RealSense SDK.
 To confirm installation, run `realsense-viewer` in the terminal with the camera connected.

 Then clone the [realsense-ros](https://github.com/IntelRealSense/realsense-ros) repository into the `src` folder of your ROS workspace, switch to the `ros1-legacy` branch and make the workspace.